File

 By default, Vector will read from the beginning of newly discovered

 files.
-You can change this behavior by setting the read_from
+You can change this behavior by setting the read_from option to

 Previously discovered files will be checkpointed, and